Search

 In 2022, Wiley led the Bulldogs to a record-shattering season, going 15-4 overall and 9-1 in league play.
 Wingate advanced to the SAC title game and earned its first-ever bid to the NCAA Tournament.
 The Bulldogs set a record with 15 victories, while also cracking the IWLCA top 25 for the first time in program history.
 The 'Dogs also had their first-ever All-Americans, with Leah Knowles earning second team honors from the IWLCA and third team accolades from USA Lacrosse Magazine.
 Becca Ruiz also picked up honorable mention accolades in 2022.
 Knowles was named the SAC Offensive Player of the Year.

 Wiley guided the Bulldogs to a historic season in 2021, going 11-3 overall and 7-2 in the SAC.
 The Bulldogs set program records for goals, assists, points and goals-against average.
 Wingate had multiple players earn IWLCA National Player of the Week honors in 2021.
-The Bulldogs had their first three IWLCA All-Region honorees in Leah Knowles, Megan Biase and Annie Plotts.
+The Bulldogs had their first three IWLCA All-Region honorees in Knowles, Biase and Annie Plotts.
 Biase was named the SAC Defensive Player of the Year, with Plotts picking up Freshman of the Year honors to go along with Wiley being named the SAC Coach of the Year.

 The 2020 season saw Wingate start the year 3-5.
 The Bulldogs were getting hot in early march, rolling to big wins over Lincoln Memorial and Lewis by a combined 15 goals.
 The Lewis victory came on March 10, which would end up being the final game of the season.
 Spring sports were cancelled the following day due to the COVID-19 pandemic.
 The 2020 season did see Kendall Wells become the school's all-time leader in career goals and points.
 She also took over as the all-time leading goal scorer in SAC history in 2020.